destination

 On the coast, explore the historic streets of Galle Fort, cruise along the Madu River, and visit a turtle hatchery helping to protect endangered sea turtles.
 The journey ends in Colombo, with a chance to see how Sri Lanka's modern energy meets its colonial past.

 Finish your adventure with five unforgettable nights in the Maldives, discovering a side of the islands few visitors see.
-Stay on vibrant local islands where daily life unfolds along sandy lanes and colourful streets.
-Cycle through quiet villages, watch traditional dhoni boat-building, and meet the warm island communities.
+Stay on vibrant local islands where daily life unfolds along sandy lanes and colourful streets, watch traditional dhoni boat-building.
 Snorkel over coral reefs, swim with gentle nurse sharks, enjoy a picnic on a pristine sandbank, and soak up the natural beauty of this island paradise before your flight home.

 Sri Lanka & Maldives Photo Gallery